 Ask Jessie: Is South America Safe For Solo Female Travelers?

-This post contains affiliate links to trusted partners.
-If you purchase through these links, I earn a commission at no extra cost to you.
-Thank you!
+This post contains affiliate links, including Amazon affiliate links.
+If you purchase through these links, I may earn a commission at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+Thank you for your support!

 This question was submitted by a Jessie on a Journey reader Kaitlin from Washington, who is planning a trip from Cuzco, Peru, through Bolivia, and ending in Argentina.
 Here is my reply: